Ninth Grade, Aerodynamics & Hydrodynamics Science Projects (15 results)

 You've seen for yourself, or in videos, planes flying, rockets hurdling towards space, boats racing through the water and submarines exploring the depths of the ocean.
 Have you ever stopped and thought about the aerodynamics and hydrodynamics involved in their operation?
 There is a lot of interesting science that goes into how they work!
-Check out these science and engineering projects to explore movement through air and water.

 Helicopters are fascinating to watch.
 The spinning rotor blades on top of the helicopter generate lift, allowing it to take off vertically.
 They can land vertically, too, allowing them to set down in small spaces, such as hospital helipads or on a ship at sea.
 In this aerodynamics science fair project, you will fly a remote-controlled helicopter and measure how the rate of the rotor's rotation changes as the helicopter hovers and flies up or down.
 Read more

 Have you ever flown in an airplane, or looked up at one flying in the sky, and wondered how such a massive machine can stay in the air?
 Airplanes can stay in the air because their wings, also referred to as airfoils, generate lift.
 Engineers use devices called wind tunnels to experiment and test different wing shapes when they design new airplanes.
 Wind tunnels let engineers make careful measurements of the air flow around the wing, and measure the amount of lift it generates.
 If you can get… Read more